-Subject Code PE491 Subject Title Carbo Carbon Capture and Sequestration Technology LTP 300 Credit 3 Subject Category DE/OE Year 4 th Semester VIII
+Subject Code PE491 Subject Title Carbo on Capture a and Sequestrat ion Tecl hnology / LTP 300 Credit 3 Subject Category DE/OE Year 4 th Semester VIII

 1. Course Summary

 The course provides information about the students to learn the basic concept and Applications of Carbon capture and storage process.
 In this course, students will learn about carbon capture techniques and the concept of the contribution of fossil fuel to climate change.
 During this course students will examine the Co2 emission and Carbon dioxide recycling.